All Episodes

 Yes, smart policy, but it's not smart politics.

-Both Mr. Obama, who supports the idea and Mrs. Clinton, who now says she doesn't, have come in for derision by seeming to straddle an issue that's becoming a surrogate for the broader, unresolved problem of illegal immigration.
+Both Mr. Obama, who supports the idea, and Mrs. Clinton, who now says she doesn't, have come in for derision by seeming to straddle an issue that's becoming a surrogate for the broader, unresolved problem of illegal immigration.

-The report based on data collected in the 90s says that unlicensed drivers are almost five times more likely to be involved in a fatal crash than drivers with valid licenses.
+The report based on data collected in the 90s says that unlicensed drivers are almost five times more likely to be involved in a fatal crash than drivers with valid licenses, and that 20% of all fatal accidents involve at least one driver without a valid license.

 Such drivers are also more likely to operate vehicles under the influence of alcohol.

-So why what none of this matters?
+So none of this matters.

 Such drivers are also more likely.